Abbanks/AboutMe/README.md

 ## Code Description
 The `app` module contains app level and scaffolding classes that bind the rest of the codebase, such as `MainActivity`, `PersonalDetails()`.
-- The `MainActivity`contains 1 composable, and it has a verticalScroll modifier that scrolls the screen vertically.
+- The `MainActivity ' contains 1 composable, and it has a verticalScroll modifier that scrolls the screen vertically.
 The UI is divided into one section:
 - `PersonalDetails()` composable function: It implements an Image and a Button composable, which features my image, and a button that, when pressed, directs to a browser.

 ## Screenshots